 }

-Gradle also provides integration with the Java Util Logging, Jakarta Commons Logging and Log4j logging toolkits.
-Any log messages which your build classes write using these logging toolkits will be redirected to Gradle’s logging system.
+Gradle also integrates with the Java Util Logging, Jakarta Commons Logging and Log4j logging toolkits.
+Any log messages your build classes write using these logging toolkits will be redirected to Gradle’s logging system.

 Changing what Gradle logs

 The configuration cache limits the ability to customize Gradle’s logging UI.
 The custom logger can only implement supported listener interfaces.
-These interfaces do not receive events when the configuration cache entry is reused, because the whole configuration phase is skipped.
+These interfaces do not receive events when the configuration cache entry is reused because the configuration phase is skipped.

 You can replace much of Gradle’s logging UI with your own.
-You might do this, for example, if you want to customize the UI in some way - to log more or less information, or to change the formatting.
-You replace the logging using the Gradle.useLogger(java.lang.Object) method.
-This is accessible from a build script, or an init script, or via the embedding API.
+You could do this if you want to customize the UI somehow - to log more or less information or to change the formatting.
+Simply replace the logging using the Gradle.useLogger(java.lang.Object) method.
+This is accessible from a build script, an init script, or via the embedding API.
 Note that this completely disables Gradle’s default output.
-Below is an example init script which changes how task execution and build completion is logged.
+Below is an example init script that changes how task execution and build completion are logged:

 customLogger.init.gradle.kts